Girih tile: Geometric construction of a tessellation from Mirza Akbar architectural scrolls

 First, divide the right angle into five congruent angles.
 An arbitrary point P is selected on the first ray counterclockwise.
-For the radius of the circle inscribed in the decagram, one half of the segment created from the third ray, segment AM, is selected.
+For the radius of the circle inscribed in the decagram, one half of the segment created from the third ray, segment A̅M̅, is selected.
 The following figure illustrates a step-by-step compass-straightedge visual solution to the problem by the author.
 Note that the way to divide a right angle into five congruent angles is not a part of the instructions provided, because it is considered an elementary step for designers.